To refresh your memory on how to read paediatric ECGs, look at Anna McCorquodale’s fantastic article, Approaching the Paediatric ECG.

 HOCM is a genetic condition that affects the sarcomeres in the heart causing left ventricular hypertrophy (LVH), which cannot be explained by other causes.
 It is very important as it’s the most common cause of sudden cardiac death in those <35, and those who have HOCM may require an internal cardiac defibrillator.

-There are many criteria that can be used to describe HOCM, however no one criteria has been determined to be the most reliable (especially in children).
+Many criteria can be used to describe HOCM.
+However, no one criterion has been determined to be the most reliable (especially in children).

-Whereas in DCM there are small QRS complexes, in HOCM they are large due to the hypertrophied muscle.
-As above with myocarditis and dilated cardiomyopathy: T wave inversion and ST changes indicate unhealthy myocardium.
+Whereas in DCM, there are small QRS complexes, in HOCM, they are large due to the hypertrophied muscle.
+As mentioned above, with myocarditis and dilated cardiomyopathy, T wave inversion and ST changes indicate an unhealthy myocardium.
 Pathological Q waves may also be seen.

 #7 Long QT